Last Updated on March 2, 2021

 The Tea Country

-I don’t think a visit to Sri Lanka is complete without a visit to the tea country!
+I don’t think a Sri Lanka itinerary is complete without a visit to the tea country!
 In fact, my train rides through the tea plantations and green tea-covered hills are some of the fondest memories of my trip.
 I will write more about the tea country in a separate post, but if you have enough time, go back to Kandy and take the train to Nuwara Eliya or even all the way to Ella from here.
 There are some great hikes in this area including the trails in one of Sri Lanka’s most beautiful areas, the uplands of World’s End and Horton Plains (close to Nuwara Eliya) but even if you’re not into hiking, just seeing the scenery from the train and visiting a tea plantation would make the trip worth it.

 Number of recommended nights: 2